joeyak/go-twitch-eventsub/README.md

 Implements a Twitch EventSub Websocket connection

-If a websocket connection has no subscriptions, then it will close automatically on twitch's end
+If a websocket connection has no subscriptions, then it will close automatically on twitch's end so call `client.OnWelcome` and subscribe there after getting the subscription ID.

 ## Example